From 2014 virtual school heads (VSHs) are responsible for managing pupil premium plus funding

-The creation of a bank of VS Associates to support the educational and pastoral needs of CLA has:
+The continued provision of a bank of VS Associates to support the educational and pastoral needs of CLA:

-- Enabled the Virtual School to provide a swift and rapid response to urgent matters and issues as they arise in relation to its Children Looked After Cohort
+- Enables the Virtual School to provide a swift and rapid response to urgent matters and issues as they arise in relation to its Children Looked After Cohort

-- Be pro-active in planning for the needs of its pupils
+- Enables the Virtual School to be pro-active in planning for the needs of its pupils

-- Allocate associate staff to intervene to support the educational attainment of young people who may not be attending school or need a further individualised teaching and learning approach
+- Allocates associate staff to intervene to support the educational attainment of young people who may not be attending school or need a further individualised teaching and learning approach

-- Close gaps in learning and impact on progress and attainment
+- Closes gaps in learning and impact on progress and attainment

-- Minimise exclusions and add stability to the educational placement of the looked after child by offering consistency and familiarity in maintenance of adult relationships
+- Minimises exclusions and add stability to the educational placement of the looked after child by offering consistency and familiarity in maintenance of adult relationships

-- Add additional capacity to schools over and above its own school resources to support the needs of its looked after pupils.
+- Adds additional capacity to schools over and above its own school resources to support the needs of its looked after pupils.